-- A. Based on information obtained, the Grant Project Director shall complete the Grant Proposal Information Form (Attachment A) and Grant Cost/Benefit Worksheet (Attachment B).
-The grant funding identified in Attachment B should be based on a five-year budget projection if applicable.
+- A. Based on information obtained, the Grant Project Director shall complete prior to the acceptance of the Grant by the County, the Grant Proposal Information Form (Attachment A) and Grant Cost/Benefit Worksheet (Attachment B).
+The grant funding identified in Attachment B should be based on a fivethree-year budget projection, asif applicable.
 Attachments A and B shall be reviewed and approved by the Grant Coordinator, Department Head, OMB Director, and County Manager (or designee) as part of the grant application process.
 All grant proposal information forms and cost/benefit worksheets shall: - 1.
-Ensure the complete computation of personnel and other applicable costs such as consultant services, estimated design and construction, equipment and technology, etc. are included in the grant document. - 2.
-Verify the source and amount of the required local match for term of grant.
+Ensure the complete computation of personnel and other applicable costs such as consultant services, estimated design and construction, equipment and technology, etc. are included in the grant document. - Verify the source and amount of the required local match for term of grant.
 Ensure that all direct costs or in-kind services are identified and included in the grant as eligible expenses or County matching funds to the extent possible. - 3.
 Identify amount or percent of grant funds covering cost of personnel, consultant services, design, construction, equipment and technology. - 4.
 Identify source and amount of matching funds needed to be budgeted for the term of the grant. - 5.
 OMB shall determine if adequate funds are available to meet required local match plus any additional costs exceeding the match.